SeanMarcusJensen/Exam_DataScience/Report.md

 ### Application / Example 1

-Based on Sosio-economic status(Pclass), Fare and Embarkment we can analyze the wealth of each citys population, and from there decide what type of products to display on onboarding.
-Also if we should be more exclusive on onboarding - to accomodate the wealthier families.

-When doing this, the sales of products will be sold more effectivitly; wealthier persons might be able to purchase champaign, wheras more economic unstable families can only purchase beers.

-This analyzis can also be used for other application than cruises - like cities can use this analyzis to increase prices of wares etc.
+One potential use for the data in this dataset is to analyze the socio-economic status of passengers based on their passenger class ('Pclass'), the price of their ticket ('Fare'), and their point of embarkment ('Embarked').
+By examining these factors, we can gain insight into the wealth of each city's population and make more informed decisions about what products to offer and how to target potential customers.
+For example, we could use this information to determine if we should be more exclusive in our onboarding process to better accommodate wealthier families, or if we should offer a wider range of products at different price points to cater to a broader range of customers.
+This type of analysis could also be useful in other contexts, such as cities using it to determine how to price goods and services.

 ### Application / Example 2

-We can take a look at number of parents & children (Parch) and see if larger families death rate is larger than lonely passengers, and therefor place larger families where there are more escapeboats / better evacuation possibilities.
+One potential analysis of the data is to examine the relationship between the size of a passenger's family and their chances of survival.
+By comparing the number of parents and children (as indicated by the 'Parch' column) with the 'Survived' column, we can determine if larger families had a higher or lower death rate than passengers who were traveling alone.
+This information could be used to make more informed decisions about where to place larger families during an evacuation, such as ensuring that they have access to more escape boats or other safety measures.

 ### 2b

+To improve the quality of the data, some processing will be necessary.
+The 'Cabin' column has a large number of missing values (over 60%), and it is difficult to find values for this column.
+One possible solution would be to fill nan-values with 'Unknown' this will preserve the rows with missing data, while still indicating that the values represent a distinct category of data.

 the data need some processing.
 Cabin - has alot of missing values(over 60%) and since this is 'unique' its really hard for me to find values for it, We could try to map persons by name and ticket to make sense of cabin, and then fill those values - but since both my applications does not have any use of cabin, I will exclude this.